muthukub/WFGY/ProblemMap/Atlas/adapter-runtime-modes-v1.md

 The main risk in this mode is overcompression that hides real uncertainty.

-Strict mode should be concise, but not false-hard.
+Strict mode should be concise, but not falsely hard.

 If evidence is weak, confidence must stay limited.